Second City Television: Seasons 1 and 2: 1976–79

-SCTV was initially produced in 1976 at the studios of the Global Television Network in Toronto, then a small regional network of stations in southern Ontario.
+SCTV began production in 1976 at the Toronto-based studios of the Global Television Network, then a small regional channel simulcasting through southern Ontario.
 For the first six episodes, new episodes were seen once a month.
 For the next seven episodes (beginning in February 1977, and continuing through the spring of 1977) new episodes were increased in frequency to biweekly.
 In September 1977, Global ordered 13 additional episodes, which were seen once a week from September through December.

 These irregularly scheduled 26 episodes (produced over a period of 15 months) were considered one "season" for syndication purposes.
 All of the original cast except Harold Ramis was from the Toronto branch of The Second City theatre improvisation troupe; Ramis was a Second City veteran, but with the Chicago troupe.

 The original SCTV cast consisted of John Candy, Joe Flaherty, Eugene Levy, Andrea Martin, Catherine O'Hara, Harold Ramis, and Dave Thomas.
 All also served as writers on the show, although Martin and O'Hara did not receive writing credits on the first four episodes.
-Ramis served as SCTV's original head writer, but only appeared on-screen as a regular during the first season (spread out over two years).
+Ramis served as SCTV's original head writer, but only appeared on-screen as a regular during the first season (spread out over two years) and in a few select episodes in the second season before his main character, station manager Moe Greene, was written out.
 Ramis and Flaherty also served as associate producers.
 Sahlins produced the show; Global staffer Milad Bessada produced and directed the first 13 episodes.
 George Bloomfield became director as of episode 14.